Funding opportunities of the TRA Individuals, Institutions and Societies

 The Argelander Program supports you on your way to a scientific career after your PhD.
 The various funding lines offer you the opportunity to sharpen your international profile and expand your scientific network.

-More about the TRA 4 Individuals & Societies
+More about the TRA Individuals and Societies

-About the TRA 4
+About the TRA Individuals and Societies

 Learn more about goals and the organization of the transdisciplinary research area.